-Your key card is issued to you when you check in at port for your cruise.
-This is your room key and ID for purchases made on board or when ordering drinks on board that are included in your beverage package.
+Your key card is issued to you when you check in at the port for your cruise.
+This is your room key and ID for purchases made on board or when ordering drinks on board that is included in your beverage package.
 It is also your exit and re-entry ticket when you arrive in port.
-You will need your key card with you at all times and therefore a key card holder or lanyard is a great idea to keep it safe and dry and has fast become one of those cruise packing list essentials that many guests swear by!
+You will need your key card with you at all times; therefore, a key card holder or lanyard is a great idea to keep it safe and dry and has fast become one of those cruise packing list essentials that many guests swear by!

 9. Beach towel clips

-A few of these are useful for those windy days on deck to stop your towel flying off your sun-lounger when you are swimming!
+A few of these are helpful for those windy days on deck to stop your towel from flying off your sun-lounger when you are swimming!

 10. Hat Clip

 Protecting yourselves from the summer sun both on board and on land means you can enjoy your vacation without sunburn.
-If you want to take you favorite sun hats but don’t want to ruin them by squashing them into a suitcase, then purchase a hat clip.
+If you want to take your favorite sun hats but don’t want to ruin them by squashing them into a suitcase, then purchase a hat clip.

-This allows you to clip your hat to the outside of your suitcase or backpack securely.
+This allows you to securely clip your hat to the outside of your hand baggage or backpack.

 11. Self-adhesive or magnetic hooks

-These are great to put on the walls of your cabin or in your bathroom for extra hanging space, especially for those wet swimsuits!
+These are great to put on the walls of your cabin or bathroom for extra hanging space, especially for those wet swimsuits!

 Some of the walls in your cabin should hold magnetic hooks but take a packet of both magnetic and self-adhesive just in case.
 These are great for hanging up jackets, bags, or towels.

 12. Hanging closet organizer

 Pack a nylon hanging closet organizer to hang on the inside of your bathroom door.
-It’s very handy for all types of small items that you can just grab easily before leaving your cabin without having to turn your cabin upside down looking for them!
+It’s convenient for all small items you can grab quickly before leaving without turning your cabin upside down looking for them!

-Think, earplugs, chargers, keys cards, medicine, hand sanitizer.
-Prepack the compartments at home before your travel, so when you unpack on board you just hand it onto the bathroom door and you’re done.
+Think, earplugs, chargers, key cards, medicine, and hand sanitizer.
+Prepack the compartments at home before your travel, so you simply hang it onto the bathroom door when you unpack.

 13. Hand baggage essentials